Guidance for employers. You need to have a sponsor licence to hire workers from outside the UK.

 Apply for a sponsor licence

-If you want to sponsor migrants, you should apply for a sponsor licence now.
+If you’re not already a licensed sponsor and you think you’ll want to sponsor migrants, you should apply for a sponsor licence now.